Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Method

 \subsection{Guided Sampling for Inter-Robot Collision Avoidance}

-The collision-avoiding heat kernel from Sec.~\ref{sec:heat_kernel} ensures collision-free paths with respect to static obstacles.
-However, Multi-Robot Motion Planning additionally requires avoiding collisions between robots at every point along their trajectories.
-Since robot positions change dynamically, we cannot pre-encode these constraints in the heat kernel.
+The collision-avoiding diffusion kernel from Sec.~\ref{sec:heat_kernel} ensures collision-free paths with respect to static obstacles.
+However, multi-robot motion planning additionally requires avoiding collisions between robots at every point along their trajectories.
+Since robot positions change dynamically, we cannot pre-encode these constraints in the diffusion kernel.

 Instead, we address this through guided sampling during the reverse diffusion process.
 At each diffusion step $t$, each robot receives goal-directed guidance from its own gradient field computed based on its language instruction.
-We then perform $K$ annealing steps, where we augment the Langevin dynamics with a gradient of an inter-robot collision cost (line~\ref{alg:lchd:line16} in Algorithm~\ref{alg:lchd}):
+We then perform $K$ annealing steps, where we augment the Langevin dynamics with a gradient of an inter-robot collision cost (line~\ref{alg:lhd:line16} in Algorithm~\ref{alg:lhd}):

 where $\boldsymbol{\epsilon}\sim \mathcal{N}(0, I)$, $\alpha_t \propto \sigma_t$ follows the forward noise schedule, and $\beta$ controls the guidance strength.
 The inter-robot collision cost is defined as: